 - 4. Computation by Assessing Officer(Sec.
-210): The Assessing Officer will take the total income of the latest assessed previous year or the total income returned by the assessee for any subsequent previous year, whichever is higher.
+210) : The Assessing Officer will take the total income of the latest assessed previous year or the total income returned by the assessee for any subsequent previous year, whichever is higher.
 On such income, income tax will be calculated at the rates in force in the F.Y. - 5.
 Due dates for payment of advance tax: (Sec.
+211)

-211) - (a) For all other assessees (other than corporate assessees) The installments are indicated below:
+For all typeof assessees - The installments are indicated below: